Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Computation of frequency inequalities

-In fact, the numerical scheme indicates that the frequency inequality is valid even for $\tau = 4.6$, but the graph comes too close to the threshold line in the experiments.
-Analogous computations can be done to verify validity of the frequency inequality for $\tau \in (0, 4.5]$.
-This indicates the absence of closed invariant contours in the system for such parameters.
-Moreover, we find it very surprising, since the method is in a sense rough, that the achieved result turned out to be very close to the desirable one determined by the bifurcation parameter $\tau_{0} \approx 4.8626$ from \eqref{EQ: MackeyGlassTau0HopfBif}.
+In fact, the numerical scheme indicates that the frequency inequality is valid even for $\tau = 4.6$, but the graphs come too close to the threshold line in the experiments\footnote{Using the optimization of Schur test functions as in \cite{AnikushinRomanov2025Schur}, one can verify the frequency inequality up to $\tau = 4.55$.}.
+Analogous experiments justify the validity of the frequency inequality for $\tau \in (0, 4.5]$.
+This indicates the absence of closed invariant contours in the system for such parameters and, as is expected, the global stability, see Remark \ref{REM: MackeyGlassGlobStabViaRobust}.
+Moreover, we are quite surprised, since the method is in a sense rough, that the achieved result turned out to be very close to the desirable one determined by the bifurcation parameter $\tau^{*} \approx 4.8626$ from \eqref{EQ: MackeyGlassTau0HopfBif}.
 We consider this as another indicator that Conjecture \ref{CONJ: ConjectureMackeyGlassStability} should be valid.